CFC-Servers/cfc_glua_style_guidelines/README.md

   globalVariable = 20
   global_variable = 20
   ```
-## Methods for objects should be in PascalCase (e.g. the Player and Entity classes)
+## Methods for objects should be in PascalCase

   **Good**
   ```lua